Table of Contents

 Six-pack abs.
 Cellulite-free booty.
 Maybe just a smaller pant size?
-Every woman who has dabbled in working out and eating clean probably has a body fat percentage, or at least a picture in mind (or on her Pinterest), of what her “goal body” looks like.
+Every woman who has dabbled in working out and eating clean probably has a body fat percentage, or at least a picture in mind, of what her “goal body” looks like.

 Although it can be a good thing to set lofty goals, just how realistic are your fitness goals and what are you willing to do more of (or less of) to achieve the look you desire?